CHN-beta/lazychn/README.md

 The procession of packaging is far from finish, I may add new packages as often as a few days.
 I also plan to move some of the packages to gentoo-zh, but currently I have doubts about the quality of my packaging especially license concerned parts.

 All the ebuilds in the overlay is marked as only `~amd64` keywords even it is practically supported by other plantform, as I have only amd64 plantform to test.
+Furthermore, I may modify an ebuild file without reversion,

 Feel free to use or contribute to this repo.

-Currently, the following packages is added and I will update them maybe once a month:
+Currently, the following packages is added and I will update them maybe once a week:

 * app-backup/snapper-gui
   * pick from [zyrenth overlay](https://github.com/gentoo-mirror/zyrenth)